Shao-Group/EquiRep-test/README.md

 	# Put the location of your installed mTR here
 	```
 3. Change `run_evaluate_edit.sh` to select the dataset you'd like to use (options are dat3, dat_aax2, or dat_aax3):
-4. Execute the following command to process all data files in the selected dataset and run the evalution as well:
+4. Run the following command to process all data files in the selected dataset.
+The evaluation will be run as well.
+The results will be saved in the folders `data/simulated_data/{dataset name}/error_10/TRF_results` and `data/simulated_data/{dataset name}/error_20/TRF_results`.
 	```
    	./run_all.sh
    	```